 Yes.
-In the United States, an estimated ten million people have a noise-related hearing loss and 22 million American workers are exposed to potentially damaging noise each year1, which is completely preventable.
+According to Access Economics, around 37 per cent of all cases of hearing loss in Australia are caused by exposure to excessive noise,1 which is completely preventable.
 Loud noise damages the sensitive structures in the inner part of the ear, leading to irreversible hearing loss that accumulates over a lifetime.
 The higher the level of sound and the longer your exposure, the more damage is likely to occur.
-You can limit your noise exposure with simple steps such as wearing ear plugs at music concerts and nightclubs and only listening to your personal stereo at a moderate volume.
+You can limit your noise exposure with simple steps such as wearing ear plugs to music concerts and nightclubs and only listening to your personal stereo at a moderate volume.

 - Who can diagnose hearing loss?

 Audiologists are specially trained to diagnose, measure and treat the broad spectrum of hearing losses.
 Doctors, nurse practitioners and physician's assistants can also diagnose a hearing loss, but will generally refer you to an audiologist for further assessment and treatment.

 An audiogram maps your hearing loss across a range of different sound frequencies.
 An audiologist uses it to help assess the best way to manage your hearing loss.